corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/getting-started/download-and-install-corda-5.md

 ## Existing Corda versions

-Since the Corda 5 Developer Preview requires [Java 11](https://www.oracle.com/java/technologies/downloads/#java11), and Corda 4.x needs Java 8, you should make sure you are using the correct version of Java when returning to Corda 4 development work after using the Corda 5 Developer Preview.
+Since the Corda 5 Developer Preview requires [Azul11.0.12](https://www.azul.com/downloads/?package=jdk), and Corda 4.x needs Java 8, you should make sure you are using the correct version of Java when returning to Corda 4 development work after using the Corda 5 Developer Preview.